vituscze/simc-talent-generator/README.md

 {Improved Flurry (108849), Deep Shatter (110258), ...}
 ```

 Class talents are accessed via `class_` (note the underscore) and hero talents via `hero`.
 By default, the talent simply shows you all the talent nodes contained within.
-The three main methods provided by the tree are: `count_builds`, `generate_builds` and `generate_profilesets`.
+The three main methods provided by the tree are: `count_builds`, `generate_builds` and `generate_profiles`.
 The last one is discussed in a separate subsection.

 ```py
 >>> talents.mage.frost.spec.count_builds()